What is the Internet of Medical Things (IoMT)?

 The application of IoT technology in the health field leads to what has been referred to as the Internet of Medical Things (IoMT), or Internet of Healthcare Things (IoHT).

-The potential of the IoMT is easy to guess, just think of how useful it can be to have a set of integrated medical data related with both the health of the individual and, in a broader sense, with health organizations.
+In the framework of e-health, the potential of the IoMT is easy to guess.
+Just think of how useful it can be to have a set of integrated medical data related with both the health of the individual and, in a broader sense, with health organisations.

-That of smart healthcare is a topic that has been gaining momentum in recent times.
-The digitization of the healthcare sector offers different scenarios of opportunity and is mainly based on big data and on the development of sensors.
+The topic of smart healthcare has been gaining momentum in recent times.
+The digitalisation of the healthcare sector offers different scenarios of opportunity and is mainly based on big data and on the development of sensors.

-For example, the provision of electronic prescription allows some of the paperwork to be dematerialized, making the data linked to them more accessible.
+For example, the provision of electronic prescription allows some of the paperwork to be dematerialised, making the data linked to them more accessible.

 The collection of data related to the medical information of patients is also the basis of another trend, which sees artificial intelligence as the protagonist.
 The vast amount of data available allows the AI to develop predictive models that are able to diagnose diseases automatically.

-Telemedicine is also part of the vast process of digitization of medicine, which takes advantage of the possibilities of using technology to carry out remote visits and to tele-monitor the patient parameters.
-The potential of these technologies is high, because they can help make patient visits more efficient and safer, easing the workload of the national health service.
+Telemedicine is also part of the vast process of digitisation of medicine, which takes advantage of the possibilities of using technology to carry out remote visits and to tele-monitor the patient parameters.
+The potential of IoMT projects is high, because they can help make patient visits more efficient and safer, easing the workload of the national health service.

-The digitalization of healthcare and the IoMt go hand in hand with the market of easily accessible devices that allow to monitor the health of the individuals and to assist them digitally.
+The digitalisation of healthcare and the IoMT go hand in hand with the market of easily accessible devices that allow to monitor the health of the individuals and to assist them digitally.

 In recent times, in fact, the relatively low cost of wearables has made them more accessible and allowed the individual to rely on these technologies, becoming part of the Internet of Medical Things.